 The release-function is invoked at most once for any foreign object.
 After the release-function is invoked, the foreign object is considered "released" and can no longer be used in a foreign type conversion.
 When the garbage collector detects that a foreign object is no longer reachable by the program, it will invoke the release-function if the foreign object is not yet released.
 When there is a need to release the foreign object promptly, the program can explicitly call (foreign-release! obj) which invokes the release-function if the foreign object is not yet released, and does nothing otherwise.
 The call (foreign-released? obj) returns a boolean indicating whether the foreign object obj has been released yet or not.
-The call (foreign-address obj) returns the address denoted by the internal pointer of foreign object obj or 0 if it has been released.
-The call (foreign? obj) tests that obj is a foreign object.
+The call (foreign-address obj) returns the address denoted by the internal pointer of foreign object.
 Finally the call (foreign-tags obj) returns the list of tags of foreign object obj, or #f.